 Studies investigating the role of genes in drug addiction have suggested that natural variations in proteins can result in differences in the level of vulnerability concerning a person’s potential to abuse drugs.

-For example, a gene called DRD2 has been linked to alcoholism.
+For example, a gene called DRD2 has been linked to alcohol addiction.
 This gene affects how the brain processes dopamine, a neurotransmitter that plays a role in pleasure and reward.
 People with this gene are more likely to become addicted to alcohol because they enjoy the feeling of being drunk more than people without the gene.

 Additionally, a gene called SERT has been linked to drug addiction.
 This gene affects the way serotonin is transported in the brain.
 Serotonin is a neurotransmitter that is responsible for feelings of happiness and well-being.